Thank you for submitting your feedback on our Long-term Insights Briefing. Public consultation closed on Sunday 11 December, 2022.

-The Long-term Insights Briefings (LTIBs) are a new government initiative requiring government agencies to develop and share insights on the trends, risks and opportunities that could affect Aotearoa.
-LTIBs aim to promote long-term thinking so that the public sector can respond to future change and deliver sustainable benefits for people in Aotearoa.
+The Long-term Insights Briefings (LTIBs) are a new government initiative requiring government agencies to develop and share insights on the trends, risks and opportunities that could affect Aotearoa New Zealand.
+LTIBs aim to promote long-term thinking so that the public sector can respond to future change and deliver sustainable benefits for people in Aotearoa New Zealand.

 Cook Islands Māori (Kūki ‘Āirani Māori)